of falling for business opportunities and franchises

 We respond as follows:

-they have to decide if they wish to appoint an independent legal advisor and requesting the
+they have to decide if they wish to appoint an independent legal advisor and requesting

-our experience that many do not understand this type of transaction.
-We have no association with
+many do not understand this type of transaction.
+We have no association

 the solicitors in question would also we are sure sternly resist any such accusation.